Prices and information updated 09/2024

 How Long Should I Plan to Stay at Niagara Falls?

-You can spend a day in the park, but it is awesome if you can stay longer!
+You can spend an entire day in the park, but it is awesome if you can stay longer!
 We saw everything we wanted to in one day, but we did feel a little rushed to fit everything in and would’ve LOVED to spend a few more days just walking the trails and enjoying the park itself.
-But if you are close and have a day to spare, GO!
-It will still be worth it.

 Essentials to Bring to Niagara Falls

 • Water.
-We forgot to bring water and we paid that awful park price for a cold beverage (hello 3.50 for bottled water).
+We forgot to bring water and paid that awful park price for a cold beverage (hello 3.50 for bottled water).
 Save yourself, bring your own!

 • Snacks.
 My husband and I brought a lunch that we ate outside the park, but we got a little hungry during the day.
 We could have brought our lunch into the park with us, but it was nice not having to carry it around all day.

 • Hair tie.
-Not only was it stupid hot all day long, but the Cave of Winds is WINDY, and it would’ve helped to have my hair pulled back
+Not only was it hot all day long, but the Cave of Winds is WINDY, and it would’ve helped to have my hair pulled back

 • Walking shoes.
 You’ll be walking all day–don’t wear your cute shoes that hurt within 10 minutes!
-And if you are going down to Cave of the Winds, they provide you with water sandals.

 And one last list for you, just a few tips we picked up in our 24 hours at Niagara Falls!